-One of the most common questions I get is, “Doc, my eyes are red, burning, itchy, and tearing.
+A common question we get is, “Doc, my eyes are red, burning, itchy, and tearing.
 Is this dry eye or from allergies?”
 The short answer is it could be one, both, or neither.
-I’ll outline various ways these conditions present clinically and the treatments for them.
+We'll outline various ways these conditions present clinically and the treatments for them.

 The itching occurs because an immune cell called a mast cell releases histamine, causing the itching sensation.
 It can be quite unbearable for the sufferer, causing them to rub their eyes constantly, which actually increases the amount of histamine in the eye, leading to worsening of the symptoms.